MattMills/ocf-repository/README.md

 As a friend of mine once said, "It's a bit like trying to read an infinite book -- no matter how much you read, there's always more."

+## Problem statement

+I believe we have a fundamental misunderstanding of consciousness, emotion, and cognition.
+This work is my attempt to explore that discontinuity from a green field perspective, and provide that work for others to take forward more scientifically.

 ## Key Concepts

 The OCF integrates ideas from psychology, sociology, physics, and systems theory to provide a comprehensive view of consciousness across various scales.
 Key components include: